CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 2f.
 User enters duplicate tags
     taskBook provides feedback to the user of the duplicate tags

+#### Use case: Find tasks

+**MSS**

+1. User requests to find tasks.
+2. User enters keywords
+3.	taskBook filters all tasks with names containing selected keywords
+4.	taskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input Case Close

+**Extensions**

+2a.
+User enters keyword with prefix '#'
+	taskBook filters all tasks with the associated priority, status, or tagging taskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input 2b.
+User enters keyword with prefix '@' taskBook filters all tasks with the associated venue taskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input

 #### Use case: Update a task

 **MSS**